Beats Fit Pro wireless earbuds boast spatial audio support and Apple's H1 chip

 Also, Beats Fit Pro’s internal components are made from recycled plastic.
 The core packaging content comes from a zero-waste facility and the packaging is 88 per cent wood fibre-based – 84 per cent of which is post-consumer recycled material.

 Beats Fit Pro actually launched in the US late last year and are available now for $200.
-They will be available for pre-order in the UK from 24th January, to begin shipping on 28th January, in four striking colours (Black, White, Sage Grey and Stone Purple) for £200, making them an interesting – and cheaper – alternative to the AirPods Pro on paper...
+They will be available for pre-order in the UK and Australia from 24th January, to begin shipping on 28th January, in four striking colours (Black, White, Sage Grey and Stone Purple) for £200 / AU$299, making them an interesting – and cheaper – alternative to the AirPods Pro on paper...

 MORE: